BrendanxP/WiFi-CSI-Sim/README.md

 ```

 -> On MATLAB Controller (only required if using Windows)
 1. Copy the csi_msgs folder from Ubuntu to your Windows device.
+I ran into issues when stored in a OneDrive synced folder.
 2. run ``rosgenmsg("C:\the-parent-folder-of-csi_msgs")``
 3. If you encounter an error about compilation make sure to have the VScode compiler installed: https://visualstudio.microsoft.com/vs/community/ .
 Select "Desktop development with C++" workload.
 After installation run ``mex -setup cpp``.

+4. Add the custom message folder to the MATLAB path by executing:

+``addpath('C:\matlab_msg_gen_ros1\win64\install\m')
+savepath``

+5. Refresh all message class definitions, which requires clearing the workspace, by executing:

+``clear classes
+rehash toolboxcache``

+6. Verify that you can use the custom messages.
+   Enter "rosmsg list" and ensure that the output contains the generated
+   custom message types.

 MATLAB Controller: